featureflow/featureflow-fiveminute-node/README.md

 **What it does:**

-- Registers features locally
+- Pre-registers features in your application code
-- Works offline without API calls
+- Features are automatically created in FeatureFlow if they don't exist
-- Perfect for development and testing
+- Perfect for ensuring features are available before use

 ### 4. Advanced Example (`advanced-example.js`)